Dolyna: Language

+Economy

+Dolyna is a historical centre of salt production and wood industry.

 Notable people

 Most prominent among the people hailing from the city was Myroslav Ivan Lubachivsky, Major Archbishop of Lviv and head of the Ukrainian Church.
 Among other notable inhabitants of Dolyna, there is Rudolf Regner, a hero of the Polish World War II resistance.

 Other famous personalities associated with Dolyna are: